-The non black people were shocked to hear the outpourings of pent up anguish from the Arrernte people, in answer to their question, over the theft of their sacred rock, and deep down inside the long dormant hearts of the non-black people a germ of empathy was sparked to life.
+The non-black people were shocked to hear the outpourings of pent up anguish from the Alyawarre people, in answer to their question, over the theft of their sacred rock, and deep down inside the long dormant hearts of the non-black people a germ of empathy was sparked to life.
 For had they not, also, imbued that very rock with sacred meaning of their own?

 Maybe there is a lesson in there somewhere?

 Want More?
 See all of the Greetings From Travel Features we have run to date.

 [The Marbles is not just significant to Alyawarre people.
 It’s the meeting place of four different language groups: Alyawarre, Kayteye, Warumunga and Warlpiri people.
 To learn more on the significance of Karlu Karlu in Aboriginal Culture, we recommend this article on traveloutbackaustralia.com – ed]